-I’m sure this sounds familiar: You’re trying to install the latest iOS 15 release, back up and upgrade to a new iPhone, or download that cool app your friend told you about, and your iPhone says the storage is full.
+I’m sure this sounds familiar: You’re trying to install the latest iOS release, upgrade to a new iPhone, or just download that cool app everyone’s talking about, and your iPhone says the storage is full.

 To see how much storage all your apps and data are taking up on your iPhone’s storage, open the Settings app, select General, then iPhone Storage.
 Up top you’ll see a bar graph showing your total iPhone storage and which types of data are filling it up.
 Beneath that you’ll find a list of applications on your phone and how much room they take up, both for the app itself and its stored data.